microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 * `"_id"`

-The Id of the data is its unique identifier, it allows to find a particular data in the datalake directly by a Microshare® Technician.
+The Id of the data is its unique identifier.
+It is used by a Microshare® Technician to find a particular piece of data in the datalake.

 * `"checksum"`